#1 Accident Doctor – Best Physicians for Car Wreck Injuries

 • trouble concentrating

 Children may show signs differently, such as increased irritability, clinginess, withdrawal from friends or school, or changes in eating and sleeping patterns.
-Depression can arise from physical injuries, the stress of recovery, or the emotional impact of the crash itself.
+Depression can arise from physical injuries, stress, or the emotional impact of the crash itself.

-Head injuries are a serious concern after a car accident and can range from mild to life-threatening.
+Head injuries are a serious concern and can range from mild to life-threatening.
 Even in crashes without direct impact to the head, the sudden jolt or force can cause the brain to move inside the skull, leading to a concussion or more severe traumatic brain injury (TBI).

-Head injuries can affect cognitive function, mood, and physical abilities, so early evaluation is vital.
+Head injuries can affect cognitive function, mood, and physical abilities.

-Chest injuries are common after a car accident and can range from mild bruising to serious internal damage.
+Chest injuries can range from mild bruising to serious internal damage.
 They often result from the force of the seat belt, impact with the steering wheel, or deployment of the airbag.

 Common chest injuries include bruised or fractured ribs, sternum, muscle strains, and, in more severe cases, damage to internal organs like the lungs or heart.